JoseScap/Interviews/Azure/README.md

 - Standard ASP.NET Core services + Swagger.
 - Singleton infrastructure services: `ConfigurationContext`, `KeyVaultContext`, `StorageContext`, and `DbContext` (the latter bootstraps Cosmos on startup).
-- Scoped registrations for repositories, product use cases, and the `UploadProductImageUseCase` + storage service.
+- Scoped registrations for repositories, product use cases, and the catalog-image use cases plus storage service adapter.

 `Api/Controllers/ProductsController.cs` handles the product CRUD surface, returning `BaseProductResponse` DTOs and relying on request validation to guard inputs.

-`Api/Controllers/CatalogController.cs` provides catalog media operations (upload, list, delete) and delegates to the storage-focused use cases, which coordinate with Blob Storage through `IStorageService`.
+`Api/Controllers/CatalogImageController.cs` is the multipart/form-data entry point for catalog media.
+It delegates to the dedicated use cases (`Create`, `ListAll`, `ListById`, `Delete`) so that all blob validation, uploads, and metadata persistence stay inside the application layer.

 ## Running Locally